MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/using-startup-shutdown-logon-and-logoff-scripts-in-group-policy.md

 -   User logoff

--   You can use Windows powershell scripts, or author scripts in any other language supported by the client computer.
+-   You can use Windows PowerShell scripts, or author scripts in any other language supported by the client computer.
 Windows Script Host (WSH) supported languages and command files are also used, including VBScript and Jscript.

 ## How to set up scripts on the domain controller